HAR6119: Building Cost-effectiveness Models for Health Technology Assessment (online)

 - Validate, interpret and communicate the results from deterministic and stochastic decision-analytic models using established principles

-- Guided independent study will enhance students’ understanding of modelling applications and results interpretation (LO 1 - 3)
+- Guided independent study will enhance students’ understanding of modelling applications and results interpretation (LOs 1, 2 and 3)

-Independent Study (including preparation for assessments) 150 hours.
+Independent study (including preparation for assessments) of 150 hours.